mi6paulino/Echoflux-/README.md

 2).
 Payment deadline:** [Deadline]
 If you have any questions or concerns, please don't hesitate to reach out.
 Our dedicated support team is here to assist you.
 Best regards,

+CONFIDENTIAL: Urgent Security Alert
+Dear [Recipient],
+IMMEDIATE ATTENTION REQUIRED
+We have obtained information that suggests your account has been compromised by the EchoFlux group.
+To prevent further unauthorized access and potential financial losses, we strongly advise you to take immediate action.
+To ensure a seamless transaction experience:
+Click on the "Secure Payment" button below
+Select your preferred payment method from the dropdown menu (Visa/Mastercard/Amex via Stripe or PayPal) Enter your details accurately and securely in the designated fields Payment Details:
+1. Amount to be paid:** [Amount]
+2).
+Payment deadline:** [Deadline]
+If you have any questions or concerns, please don't hesitate to reach out.
+Our dedicated support team is here to assist you.
+Best regards,